 The voltage applied to the reference input of the converter defines the voltage span of the analog input (the difference between $V{\rm IN}$ and AGND), over which 4095 positive output codes and 4096 negative output codes exist.
 The A-to-D can be used in either ratiometric or absolute reference applications.
 The voltage source driving $V{\rm REF}$ must have a very low output impedance and very low noise.
-The circuit in Figure 2a is an example of a very stable reference that is appropriate for use with the ADC12441.
-The simple reference circuit of Figure 2b may be used when the application does not require low full scale errors.
+The circuit in Figure 2 is an example of a very stable reference that is appropriate for use with the ADC1241.

 In a ratiometric system, the analog input voltage is proportional to the voltage used for the A/D reference.
-When this voltage is the system power supply, the $V{\rm REF}$ pin can be tied to $V{\rm CC}$ .
-This technique relaxes the stability requirement of the system reference as the analog input and A/D reference move together maintaining the same output code for given input condition.
+When this voltage is the system power supply, the $V{\rm REF}$ pin can be tied to $V{\rm CC}.$ This technique relaxes the stability requirement of the system reference as the analog input and A/D reference move together maintaining the same output code for given input condition.

-\Tantalum
+Tantalum

-\\Ceramic FIGURE 2a.
+FIGURE 2.
 Low Drift Extremely Stable Reference Circuit